-That’s the reason why it is crucial for businesses to be informed about vendor fraud and learn how to prevent it.
-Only then it is possible to be protected and escape from fraudulent attacks.
+That’s why it’s so important for businesses to understand vendor fraud and learn how to prevent it.
+Only then can they protect themselves from these attacks.

-Vendor fraud can be described as illegal practices that are committed for personal gain.
-Those practices can be carried out by a vendor, multiple vendors, or even an employee.
-Vendor fraud is usually targeted at the Accounts Payable (AP) of a company by faking a vendor or recipient’s account information to redirect payments.
+Vendor fraud refers to illegal activities aimed at personal gain, typically carried out by vendors, employees, or a combination of both.
+It is usually targeted at the Accounts Payable (AP) of a company by faking a vendor or recipient’s account information to redirect payments.

 Fraud attempts are often conducted by the following parties: